drexed/active_object/README.md

 ```

 ####In Groups Of:####
-`in_groups_of` splits or iterates over the array in groups of size number, padding any remaining slots with fill_with unless it is false. `Rails Safe`
+`in_groups_of` splits or iterates over the array in groups of size number, padding any remaining slots with fill_with unless it is false.

 ```ruby
 %w(1 2 3 4 5 6 7 8 9 10).in_groups_of(3)           #=> [["1", "2", "3"], ["4", "5", "6"], ["7", "8", "9"], ["10", nil, nil]]